 - The tear-resistance and durability of jute fabric products make them a sustainable alternative to plastic packaging.
 Jute shopping bags can easily replace single-use plastic bags.
 There are studies that suggest you would have to use a reusable shopping bag a lot more often than a plastic bag to achieve a better ecological balance because of the environmental impact of their production process.
 However, that assessment ignores the problem of disposal – and that’s where jute fabric has a big advantage.
 Plastic lasts for hundreds of years until it slowly decomposes.
 The resulting microplastics often end up in the sea and endanger animals and nature.
 Jute, on the other hand, is completely biodegradable, according to the Food and Agriculture Organization.

 - According to the Natural Resources Conservation Service, jute fabric has one more impactful use: jute netting can be laid to help reduce soil erosion and can provide a good environment for vegetation regrowth.
-Seeing as jute is biodegradable, it will eventually decompose and is therefore not a threat to the environment or wildlife.
+As jute is biodegradable, it will eventually decompose and is therefore not a threat to the environment or wildlife.

 Do you like this post?